solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 - You should immediately see the Function App execute successfully, with logs indicating a successful connection to MySQL Flexible Server

     ![This image demonstrates the logs of a successful Function App invocation.](./media/function-app-logs.png "Function App invocation logs")

+## Troubleshooting

+- If your Function App works locally, but fails in the cloud, ensure that the Azure environment is configured properly:
+  - The `requirements.txt` file must reference the MySQL Python connector
+  - The Flexible Server instance must provide access to all Azure resources
+  - The Azure Function Apps instance must be using extension version `4`, as that is the what the local core tools support